daos-stack/google-cloud-daos/docs/deploy_daos_cluster_example.md

 ### List the instances

-Terraform will create 2 [managed instance groups (MIGs)](https://cloud.google.com/compute/docs/instance-groups) that will create the DAOS server and client instances.
+Terraform will create 2 [Managed Instance Groups (MIGs)](https://cloud.google.com/compute/docs/instance-groups) that will create the DAOS server and client instances.

 It may take some time for the instances to become available.